 I only published 2 articles over the last 2 weeks instead of 4.
 So consider my 2nd week of holidays of the year taken.
 I will likely take the last 2 in December.

-1.1B people suffer from water scarcity.
+1.1B some have access to freshwater year round.
 What if we could eliminate their plight forever?
 That's what we could achieve with cheap water.

 But we could do much more than that.